-• Prior approval:
+Prior approval:

 Other than as specified above no exemption from these Rules shall be made unless prior approval has been granted at a Cabinet meeting.
+Cabinet cannot authorise an exemption where the value of the contract would exceed the EU threshold or in non-compliance with the PCR2015.

-Record of Exemptions - Heads of Service must ensure that full details of approved waivers and exemptions are recorded in a central register held by the Corporate Procurement manager on behalf of the MD.
+Record of Exemptions - Heads of Service must ensure that full details of approved waivers and exemptions are recorded in a central register held by the Corporate Procurement Manager on behalf of the MD.

-E-Procurement:
+E-Procurement

-E-procurement systems simplify the tender process, reduce the bureaucratic burden for suppliers, make it easier to tender and improve smaller organisations' ability to bid.
+Electronic procurement systems simplify the tender process, reduce the bureaucratic burden for suppliers, make it easier to tender, improve smaller organisations' ability to bid and allow shorter tender periods.

-All procurements above a value of £5,000 must be procured via the Council's e-procurement portal, unless a specific exception has been agreed by the Head of Service.
+All procurements above a value of £5,000 must be procured via the Council's e-procurement portal, unless a specific exemption has been agreed by the Head of Service.

-The portal, Supply Hertfordshire, serves all the Councils and other public sector organisations in Hertfordshire.
-It is designed to simplify the procurement process, to make the process more secure and auditable and to improve accessibility to procurement opportunities for potential suppliers.
-It is a focal point for all businesses, including SME's, who want to supply the public sector in Hertfordshire.
+The e-procurement portal is designed to simplify the procurement process, to make the process more secure and auditable and to improve accessibility to procurement opportunities for potential suppliers.

 Opportunities should be openly and widely publicised.
 The portal enables links to the UK Government's "Contracts Finder" website and to the Official Journal of the European Union (OJEU) / Tenders Electronic Daily (TED).
-Officers may also place Adverts in the local press or specialist journals if appropriate in addition to that posted on the portal.
+Officers may also place adverts in the local press or specialist journals if appropriate in addition to that posted on the portal.